 FINDING THE PERFECT SHADE OF foundation is definitely the biggest challenge all of us battles.
-A few years back, beauty brands had no available shades for all skin tones, so we, sadly, settled for something far from closer.
+Few years back, beauty brands had no available shades for all skin tones, so we, sadly, settled for something far from closer.

 I remember when I first took interest in makeup, I eagerly went to the mall and looked for a local drugstore foundation and found only two shades available; natural and light.
 And since I was in a fruitful age of fifteen and was completely clueless with everything about makeup, I thought that these two shades are the only shades in the world, and since I am Asian, and have yellow undertone, not to mention uneven skin tone, I was even more confused.
 So, I opted for the natural shade, thinking it was the right one for me.
 Boy, was I so wrong.
 The shade was nowhere close to mine and even though it says natural, it turned out to be too light than it was supposed to be.
 And honey, contouring, blending and all those other stuff didn’t ring a bell to me before.

 Looking back now, I am so glad I have enough knowledge to prevent that nightmare from happening again.
 And thanking heavens for the beauty brands who have such kind hearts and are now offering us more than five shades in the counter.

 I used to use Maybelline Dream Satin Foundation but later noticed that my skin is at it’s oiliest when I use it so, I switched brands and found L’oreal True Match.
 Finding it was like the best thing ever.
 It has so many shades and completely compliments the Filipina skin.